 With a background in journalism and marketing, Heather is well versed in all things content and inbound marketing.
 She’s passionate about delivering content that helps her reader take action almost instantly.

 If you’re a marketer, you’ve definitely heard the term ‘social proof’ thrown around with frequency.
 It may seem like it’s a word concentrated in our digital age, but social proof was actually coined back in 1984 by a marketing, business and psychology professor named Robert Cialdini.
 He defines social proof as when “we determine what is correct by finding out what other people think is correct.”
-Put simply, social proof means that we trust testimony or reviews from others to determine what we think about a particular topic, product, or thing.
+Put simply, social proof means that we trust testimony or reviews from others to determine what we think about a particular topic, product or thing.

 Social proof is a powerful tool for school marketers, as people are incredibly likely to believe personal testimony when they’re choosing an educational provider for their kids.
 According to Cialdini, there are six types of social proof:

-We’ll run through each type of social proof, how it applies to your school’s marketing strategy, and strategies for gathering and encouraging it — keep on reading to discover how you can leverage social proof for your school.
+We’ll run through each type of social proof, how it applies to your school’s marketing strategy and strategies for gathering and encouraging it — keep on reading to discover how you can leverage social proof for your school.

 Expert social proof means your target has been endorsed by an expert in that particular field.
 It’s not particularly accessible for schools, as your ‘experts’ will be teachers and administrators within your school’s walls, which blurs authenticity.
-However, you could try utilizing any previous testimony from outside experts in a specific area, such as coaches who have praised your school’s athletic program or local theatre directors who loved your most recent musical.
+However, you could try utilising any previous testimony from outside experts in a specific area, such as coaches who have praised your school’s athletic program or local theatre directors who loved your most recent musical.

 Celebrity social proof is exactly as it sounds — it refers to when the target in question is endorsed by a celebrity or someone with a great deal of influence.
 Generally, this element of social proof doesn’t apply to schools, as you’re dealing with celebs very irregularly.
-However, a few small ways you can implement it include gathering testimony from prominent alumni or highlighting local influencers that attend your school’s events.
+However, a few small ways you can implement it include gathering testimony from prominent alumni, or highlighting local influencers that attend your school’s events.

 User social proof is one of the more important elements for schools, as it refers to regular people endorsing your institution based on their own personal experiences.
-This could include parents, alumni, and even past staff members who are satisfied with the educational services you’ve provided.
-User social proof can be evidenced through reviews on Google or other sites, social media reviews and follows, testimonies, and more.
+This could include parents, alumni and even past staff members who are satisfied with the educational services you’ve provided.
+User social proof can be evidenced through reviews on Google or other sites, social media reviews and follows, testimonies and more.